Home

 Placing aluminum foil strips in the hubcaps of your tires will prevent your vehicle from being detected by police radar

-Hang metal chains from the body of your car to ground it out so it can't be detected by radar
+Hang metal chains from the body of your car so it can't be detected by radar

 Related Articles: